17 dog-friendly attractions in the Cotswolds

-While it’s often required that dogs remain on the lead, these attractions are ideal for two and four-legged visitors to enjoy a day trip, family outing or simply soak up the beautiful Cotswold countryside.
+While it’s often required that dogs remain on the lead, these attractions are ideal for both two and four-legged visitors to enjoy a day trip or fun-filled family outing in the Cotswolds.

 Dog-friendly days out at Painswick Rococo Garden